KTH/integral-mecenat-integration/README.md

 Logging from the container is done to stdout, and it is assumed that the logs are handled further with configuration of docker logging, [Configure logging drivers](https://docs.docker.com/config/containers/logging/configure/)

+### Debug Mecenat output

+The latest generated file to be sent to Mecenat is written to a file using a wire tap, default `/opt/data/mecenat/latest.txt`.
+You can capture this be either mounting a writeable volume to `/opt/data`, or by connecting to the running container with `docker exec` and investigate the file within the container itself.
+Se documentation of Docker.

 #### Format